openharmony/docs/en/application-dev/ui/arkts-performance-improvement-recommendation.md

 }
 ```

-Therefore, in this scenario, you are advised to set the width and height of the List child component as follows:
+Therefore, in the above scenario, you are advised to set the width and height for the **\<List>** component as follows:

 ```ts
 @Entry